Frequently Asked Questions

 What if the student account is overpaid after all the aid has been received?

-If the student account indicates a credit balance, a refund will be issued once the student requests it.
-A form is available on the self-service portal to request the refund.
-Refunds will be issued weekly and are submitted to ECSI for processing.
-Refunds are disbursed by Direct Deposit of Paper Check.
-Every student will need to enroll in one of these options before making a refund request.
+If the student account indicates a credit balance, a refund will be issued.
+Refunds will be issued as needed and are submitted to ECSI for processing.
+Refunds are disbursed by Direct Deposit or Paper Check.
+Every student will need to enroll in one of these options at the beginning of each school year.
 If the enrollment information is not received, refunds will be sent in the form of a paper check and mailed to the home address on file.

 Any student account questions can be answered by the staff in the Office of Business Affairs.
 Any billing that needs to be sent to receive outside scholarships are handled by the cashier.